devcoditor/EditorX/README.md

 * `"activeEditorChange"` - triggered whenever the editor changes from one file to another.
 It includs an `Object` with the current file's `fullPath` and `filename`.
 * `"previewModeChange"` - triggered whenever the preview mode is changed.
 It includes an `Object` with the new `mode`
 * `"sidebarChange"` - triggered whenever the sidebar is hidden or shown.
 It includes an `Object` with a `visible` property set to `true` or `false`

+There are also high-level events for changes to files:

+* `"fileChange"` - triggered whenever a file is created or updated within the project root.
+It includes the `filename` of the file that changed.
+* `"fileDelete"` - triggered whenever a file is deleted within the project root.
+It includes the `filename` of the file that was deleted.
+* `"fileRename"` - triggered whenever a file is renamed within the project root.
+It includes the `oldFilename` and the `newFilename` of the file that was renamed.

+NOTE: if you want to receive generic events for file system events, especially events across windows using the same file system, use [fs.watch()](https://github.com/filerjs/filer#watch) instead.